 Who to report an alarm to

-If an alarm has been going off for at least 20 minutes in every hour, you can report it to us by phoning 01273 293 541.
+If an alarm has been going off for at least 20 minutes every hour, use our online Environmental Health report form to report this during the week.

 Find out how to report other noise issues.

 When reporting a building alarm you should tell us the exact address.

 If you’re reporting a car alarm, you should give us the details of the car including:

 - registration number of the vehicle